Freedom to Parent 21st Century Kids

 Mainstream parents don’t want to be told how to raise our children by a loud, vocal minority.
 Parenting is hard enough – we’re done letting extremists who want to ban books, censor school curriculums, and target families of transgender children with political attacks control the conversation.
 We want the freedom to raise our kids for the 21st century.

 The chaos is causing real harm in our communities, and it’s getting expensive.
-One school district has racked up $1 million in PR and legal fees as a result of its discriminatory policies.
+The Costs of Conflict Report shows that these culture wars cost public schools $3.2 billion dollars in the 2023-2024 school year.
 Those are taxpayer dollars that could have gone to improving our public schools.
 But that’s really the point.
 The extremist minority causing this chaos has every intention of undermining our public schools, which eight in ten children in America rely on for their education.
-So let’s talk more about these tactics and their effects.

 Who is trying to ban books?

-Extremist politicians and outside groups who want to undermine public education are attempting to ban books in every state, with increasing frequency.
+The majority of us don’t want book bans, but extremist politicians and outside groups who want to undermine public education are attempting to ban books in every state, with increasing frequency.
 Groups such as Moms for Liberty are often used as the messengers at school board meetings and state legislative hearings to call for these bans.
-Despite the name, their actions limit the individual freedom of other families and they do not speak for mainstream moms.
+Despite the name, they are a well-funded national political organization and their actions aren’t pro-liberty at all – they want to limit the individual freedom of all families and they do not speak for mainstream moms.

 In many situations, the actions of just one parent can result in dozens of books being banned.
 When someone requests a book ban, too often, it is removed from the shelves before it can even go through a review process.
 Meanwhile, the entire community is unable to access that information.